OutSystems/docs-bestpractices/src/data/archive.md

 ![](images/archive-2.png?width=600)

-**3. Create a new module that exposes search and restore functionality to end-users**
+**3. Create a new module that exposes search and restore functionality to end users**

-This module, e.g. “Archive Search”, implements the UI where the end-user can interact with the archived data:
+This module, e.g. “Archive Search”, implements the UI where the end user can interact with the archived data:

 * Restore archived data back to the main catalog.
 * Search data directly in the archive Entities.

 Due to the volume of data, the archive catalog is less performant than the main catalog.
-To manage the end-user expectations in terms of response time, implement a toggle that the end-user must explicitly set whenever he/she wants to interact with the archived data.
+To manage the end user expectations in terms of response time, implement a toggle that the end user must explicitly set whenever he/she wants to interact with the archived data.

 ![](images/archive-3.png?width=600)